Last Updated 06/25/2020

 - Hypersensitivity pneumonitis is caused by being allergic to certain dusts (called allergens) that you breathe in (inhale).

-- This allergy causes infection in your lungs.
+- This allergy causes inflammation in your lungs.

-- If it is discovered early and you avoid the allergens, then the infection can be reversed.
+- If it is discovered early and you avoid the allergens, then the inflammation can be reversed.